DAC15/STDM-Laboratories/src/com/company/StructuralDP/Structural.md

 The functionality is implemented in AnimalVaccineProxy, in the method vaccinate

 Conclusion and screenshots:

-In conclusion , the main goal of this laboratory work was to continue the work from the previous lab and add some new functionalities to the system using the Structural Design Patterns .
+In conclusion, the main goal of this laboratory work was to continue the work from the previous lab and add some new functionalities to the system using the Structural Design Patterns .
 In order to achieve this , I implemented 3 StructuralDP (Facade , Proxy and Adapter) .